popcorn-official/pop-api/README.md

 ## Documentation

-For further documentation you can check the `./manual` or generate it localy with `npm run docs`.
+For further documentation you can check the `./manual` or generate it locally with `npm run docs`.

 ## Usage